lmmx/wotd/AUDIT.md

 The nice thing about this is that we can view a subsection but still get the easy to read masking of repeated subpaths on each line (whereas for instance just taking the `tail` of the output of the hardcoded file would omit the first line making the full path unknown).

+- This happened when I took the tail to show `variants`, above.
+I will come back to this below.

 ```sh
 grep -v "\- \[x\]" ukp_manifest.md | grep "\[\].*\[\]" | cut -d\` -f2 | tail -30 | python trie_walk.py -